 intranet=# INSERT INTO user_roles VALUES ('test', 'employee'); INSERT 233821 1

 Because this is a database, you can write frontends to manage this user list, or even have your web application maintain it.

-It is not necessary to add the the drivers into the web application as the user and roles lookup is done by Tomcat, before it even reaches the web application.
+It is not necessary to add drivers into the web application as the user and roles lookup is done by Tomcat, before a request reaches the web application.

-This is Tomcat servelet container specific.
+This is Tomcat servlet container specific.
 Inside the Context of your web application, add the following elements

 <Context path="/intranet" debug="0" privileged="true" docBase="/home/aelst/intranet/web"> <Logger className="org.apache.catalina.logger.FileLogger" prefix="localhost_intranet_log." suffix=".txt" timestamp="true"/> <Realm className="org.apache.catalina.realm.JDBCRealm" debug="99" driverName="org.postgresql.Driver" connectionURL="jdbc:postgresql://localhost/intranet?user=dbuser&password=dbpass" userTable="users" userNameCol="username" userCredCol="password" userRoleTable="user_roles" roleNameCol="role" digest="MD5"/> </Context>